 Jaclyn holds a Bachelor of Arts in Media Studies with a Minor in Theater & Dance from the State University of New York at Buffalo.

-Megan Kenny is the membership and events manager at the SIEDC.
+Megan Kenny is the director of membership & special events at the SIEDC.
 She recruits new members, plans event logistics, and assists in fundraising efforts.
 She works closely with SIEDC members on a daily basis to improve and expand the organization.
 Prior to working with the SIEDC, she worked for Make-A-Wish, New Jersey in Monroe Township as a development intern.
 At this position, Megan assisted in planning walks and other fundraising events.
 She also gathered content for the Adopt-A-Wish program.
 Before interning in New Jersey, she shadowed the CEO and CMO of the New York Wheel as a marketing intern.
 Megan received a bachelor of arts from CUNY-Hunter College in 2013, and earned her MBA with a concentration in marketing from Seton Hall University in 2015.

 Christopher Glancy, Industrial Business Development Manager